Cooperative Education/Internship Program

 - Students must apply a semester prior to their participation (i.e. apply during the spring semester for a Co-op/Internship in the summer).

 - Students may not currently be on a GA, TA, or RA contract with their department.

 After the Career Development Center has determined eligibility, employers search the database for résumés.
 Employers then contact students they are interested in to set up interviews.
 The Career Development Center also encourages students to search for positions.
 Students who accept Co-op/Internship employment offers must complete the required enrollment in their departmental Co-op/Internship course if they are international students or are seeking elective credit.

 In order to receive elective credit, the academic department must give written approval; otherwise, Co-op/Internship credit is an additive credit.
 All I-20 forms must be updated prior to beginning a Co-op/Internship assignment.
 Acceptance and placement into a Co-op/Internship assignment is not guaranteed.

 A student can find his/her own Co-op/Internship employer, but it must be approved by the Career Development Center before being accepted into the program.
 Please note, positions that are full-time with benefits are not eligible for the Co-op/Internship Program.

 7. How are students graded?

 Students are asked to evaluate their work experience and review their learning objectives.
+Employers are also asked to provide feedback on the student's performance.
 The Co-op/Internship assignment is recorded on the student's transcript and is graded satisfactory/unsatisfactory.